Here's the thing about my cooking: I rarely make a recipe the exact same way twice.

 - 2 peppers (generally a red and a yellow)

-- Some form of "strips" of veggie meat (we use half a package of Beyond Meat Chicken-Free Strips, but you could use cut-up Boca Burgers or Gardein's Ultimate Beefless Burger.
-We used to use Trader Joe's Chicken-Less Strips)
+- Some form of "strips" of veggie meat (we use a package of Tofurky strips, but have used half a package of Beyond Meat Chicken-Free Strips.
+You could use cut-up Boca Burgers or Gardein's Ultimate Beefless Burger.)

 - 1 apple (optional)